 Going back to the 3-year-old patient with a prescription for an inappropriately high dose of Oxycodone, how was such a prescription able to be written?

 As with Vaught’s case, there were holes in both the human and technological lines of defense.
 Perhaps the ordering provider was not used to writing prescriptions for pediatric patients or the EHR was not equipped with the safety requirements specified by the American Academy of Pediatrics (AAP).

 Regardless of what the provider was used to, two AAP requirements would have helped to prevent this prescription error:

 Fortunately, in this case, a second human line of defense was able to catch the prescription error before harm could reach the child.

 Stories of mistakes in healthcare, from those that were caught in time to those that caused severe harm, testify to the importance of having multiple layers of both human and technological lines of defense to ensure the safety of our patients.
 No layer of protection is perfect.
 When it comes to caregivers, we must remember that we are all fallible members of the same team working together to provide the safest care possible for our patients.
 Systems and technology are not perfect either and must be continuously improved to be a help and not a hindrance to providing safe care.
-Similar to stacking enough slices of Swiss cheese to block out the holes in each slice, organizations must have strong human and technological lines of defense to block mistakes, errors, and accidents from passing through.
+Similar to stacking enough slices of Swiss cheese to block out the holes in each slice, organizations must emphasize medication safety for nurses and have strong human and technological lines of defense to block mistakes, errors, and accidents from passing through.

 About Kathleen Tanaka, RN